Saved!: Plot

-Cassandra is expelled while Mary and Roland are banned from the impending prom.
+Cassandra is expelled and Mary and Roland are banned from the impending prom.
 Skip threatens to end his relationship with Lillian if she does not send Mary to Mercy House.
-Meanwhile, Roland discovers more empty spray-paint cans in Hilary's car, as well as receipts from purchasing them.
-Planning to expose Hilary with this evidence, Mary, Roland, and Cassandra crash the prom along with Patrick, who takes Mary as his date.
-Hilary tries to have them ejected, but Roland confronts her with the receipts for the spray-paint.
-Tia, tired of Hilary's lies and hypocrisy, also attests her guilt to Skip, having discovered additional receipts bearing Hilary's signature.
+Meanwhile, Roland discovers the purchase of spray paint on Hilary's credit card statement.
+Armed with this evidence, Mary, Roland, and Cassandra crash the prom along with Patrick, who takes Mary as his date.
+Hilary tries to have them ejected, but Roland confronts her with the evidence.
+Tia, tired of Hilary's lies and hypocrisy, also attests her guilt to Skip, having discovered a receipt with Hilary's signature.

-A humiliated Hilary storms outside while Dean arrives with his boyfriend Mitch and other residents of Mercy House.
+A humiliated Hilary storms outside while Dean arrives with his boyfriend, Mitch, and other Mercy House residents.
 They are met by Mary and Patrick in the school foyer, where she reveals her pregnancy to Dean.
-Skip attempts to banish the Mercy House residents, but they refuse.
-Patrick and Mary attempt to argue with Skip, but their altercation is interrupted by Hilary driving recklessly through the parking lot and ultimately crashing into the school's effigy of Jesus.
+Skip attempts to banish the Mercy House residents, but they refuse to leave.
+Patrick and Mary argue with Skip, but they are interrupted by Hilary driving recklessly through the parking lot and crashing into the school's effigy of Jesus.
 She then tearfully expresses remorse for her behavior and is comforted by Cassandra as Mary abruptly goes into labor and is taken to the hospital.

 At the hospital, Mary gives birth to a daughter.
 Skip arrives with flowers and contemplates going inside.
-As a nurse takes a photo of Mary, Dean, Roland, Cassandra, Patrick, Mitch, Lillian, and the baby, Mary explains in a voice-over that she has returned to believing in a God who loves and helps the ones that love and help others in need.
+As a nurse takes a photo of the group, Mary explains in a voice-over that she has concluded that life is too beautiful to be random and meaningless, and continues to believe in a higher power of some kind.